OpenNeuroDerivatives/ds002715-mriqc/README.md

 Jobs were submitted using [ReproMan](https://reproman.readthedocs.io/en/latest/) in order to improve reproducibility.
 Output and error logs can be found in .reproman/jobs/local/.

+## Known Issues

+sub-06 failed due to corrupted image sub-06_ses-mri_task-AVSceneslong_run-02_bold.nii.gz and thus was not included.

 ## Acknowledgements